 Coffee blooming is, in simplest terms, when you pour a small amount of water over coffee grounds and let it sit for a short time before continuing your brewing process.
 It’s a quick and easy step that can make your coffee a little tastier.
 For camping coffee makers, this is mainly applicable to French presses and pour overs.
 All you have to do is lightly and evenly dampen the grounds and then allow them to bubble and rise (or “bloom”) for around 30 seconds while they release carbon dioxide, then pour in the rest of the water.
 The reason for this is that carbon dioxide gives coffee a sour taste and acts as a barrier between coffee grounds and water.
 Purging the pent-up CO2 lets you extract coffee grounds more thoroughly and avoid that sourness to boot.

 "The bloom process is imperative, and there is some science to it.
-Gasses come out of coffee when it's freshly ground.
-If the coffee isn’t allowed to breathe and let those gasses out, you don’t allow the coffee beans to get to their fullest potential of saturation during the steeping process." — Nigel Price, Founder and Owner of Drip Coffee Makers
+Gases come out of coffee when it's freshly ground.
+If the coffee isn’t allowed to breathe and let those gases out, you don’t allow the coffee beans to get to their fullest potential of saturation during the steeping process." — Nigel Price, Founder and Owner of Drip Coffee Makers

 Should I pre-rinse paper filters?